AUTOMATIC1111/stable-diffusion-webui/Features.md

 ```

 # UI config
-You can change parameters for UI elements:
+You can change parameters for UI elements in `ui-config.json`, it is created automatically when the program first starts.
+Some options:

  - radio groups: default selection
  - sliders: default value, min, max, step
  - checkboxes: checked state
  - text and number inputs: default values

-The file is ui-config.json in webui dir, and it is created automatically if you don't have one when the program starts.

 Checkboxes that would usually expand a hidden section will not initially do so when set as UI config entries.

-Some settings will break processing, like step not divisible by 64 for width and height, and some, like changing the default
-function on the img2img tab, may break UI.
-I do not have plans to address those in near future.

 # ESRGAN
 It's possible to use ESRGAN models on the Extras tab, as well as in SD upscale.